 B/HERT Awards were established in 1998 to recognise outstanding achievement in collaboration between business and higher education in the fields of research & development and education & training.
 The objective of the program is to highlight at a national level the benefits of such collaboration and enhance links between industry and universities.
-This year, online submissions can be made from June 1st to September 7th.
+This year, online submissions were accepted from June 1st to Sept 7th.

 The awards are: